 We've shared so many wonderful experiences together and made good friends along the way.
 Once you're back home, something will remind you of a place or time or person or food you've experienced in Puglia and you'll be transported back again, and of course, I'll be here too to remind you of the good times we've shared.

 It's is truly my pleasure to share with you the joys of travel to "La Bell'Italia!"

-Cost per person: $3300 (based on double occupancy) for 9 nights/10 days.
-Single supplement is $700.
-The price includes lodging, transportation, all admissions and tours, two wine-tastings, a cooking class, a boat excursion.
-All breakfasts, dinners but three and all lunches but three are included.
+Cost per person: $3500 (based on double occupancy) for 9 nights/10 days.
+Single supplement is $600.
+The price includes lodging, transportation, all admissions and tours, a cooking class, a wine tasting, a paper maché class, a boat excursion, a burrata cheese tasting.
+All breakfasts, dinners but three and all lunches but three are included and all gratuities except for tour guides.
 I will provide special pre-tour information and preparation to deepen your appreciation of this unique area.

 Interested in joining?
 Get in touch to begin the process